moliver28/research-handbook/content/handbook/values/_index.md

 ##### Learn how to pronounce other people's names

-We attach part of our identity to our names, and if it is mis-pronounced it can feel less-inclusive.
+We attach part of our identity to our names, and if it is mispronounced it can feel less inclusive.
 If it happens repeatedly, then it is sending a message to that person that you are not interested in learning how to pronounce their name correctly.
-This applies to everyone you are in contact with: team members, customers, candidates for jobs and anyone else.
+This applies to everyone you are in contact with: team members, customers, candidates for jobs, and anyone else.

-People who's name is repeatedly mis-pronounced may feel unimportant or self-conscious and may not speak up about it.
+People whose name is repeatedly mispronounced might feel unimportant or self-conscious, and might not speak up about it.
 Other negative behaviours are giving a person a nickname without their permission, or not referring to them by name at all in sync calls.

-There can be challenges for some people with names from a different language or culture than their own, but with some effort, name pronunciation can be learned by anyone.
+It might be challenging to pronounce names from a different language or culture than your own, but with some effort, name pronunciation can be learned by anyone.
 Some ways to achieve this are:

 - Ask the person for help: "I'm sorry, I don't think I am pronouncing your name correctly?
-Can you help me with the correct pronouncation?"
+Can you help me with the correct pronunciation?"
-- Use the written and recorded pronunciation tools in Slack
+- Use the written and recorded pronunciation tools in Slack.
-- Use online tools such such videos recorded on YouTube or [NameShouts](https://www.nameshouts.com/)
+- Use online tools such such videos recorded on YouTube or [NameShouts](https://www.nameshouts.com/).
 - Practice the pronunciation with a friend or team member who knows the correct pronunication.

 ###### Use of nicknames